Docs

 Application Theme

-The recommended way to load CSS stylesheets for styling Vaadin components and other UI elements is to place them in an application theme folder.
-Themes created this way are always loaded on top of the default Lumo theme.
+It’s best to put CSS stylesheets for styling Vaadin components and other UI elements in an application theme folder.
+Themes organization this way are loaded on top of the default Lumo theme.

-For use in a single application, the theme folder is placed inside the frontend/themes folder, with a name of your choosing.
-Vaadin application projects generated with Vaadin Start have a predefined theme folder with the same name as the project itself.
+For use in a single application, place your theme folder in the frontend/themes directory.
+Vaadin application projects generated with Vaadin Start have a pre-defined theme folder with the same name as the project.

 frontend